JereKuusela/valheim-dev/publish/README.md

 - `alias`: Prints all aliases.
 - `alias [name]`: Removes the given alias.

+Aliases are stored to `alias.yaml` file in the config folder.
+It will be generated with the current aliases and can be directly modified.

 Examples:

 - `alias dm debugmode`: Adds a new command `dm` as a shorter version of `debugmode`.
-- `alias spawn5 spawn $ 5 $`: Adds a new command `spawn5` with the spawn amount fixed at 5.
+- `alias spawn5 spawn $$ 5 $$`: Adds a new command `spawn5` with the spawn amount fixed at 5.
-- `alias maxskill raiseskill $ 100`: Adds a new command `skill_max` that raises the given skill to max level.
+- `alias maxskill raiseskill $$ 100`: Adds a new command `skill_max` that raises the given skill to max level.
-- `alias resetskill raiseskill $ -100`: Adds a new command `skill_reset` that resets the given skill.
+- `alias resetskill raiseskill $$ -100`: Adds a new command `skill_reset` that resets the given skill.
 - `alias cheat debugmode;nocost;fly`: Adds a new command `cheat` to quickly toggle cheats (if you don't want to use the config).

 ## Enhanced commands